 You can mitigate spending by staying healthy, exploring the best possible supplemental Medicare coverage and researching creative ways to cover a long term health need.

 Because your retirement money management involves both you and your spouse, it is important that you get on the same page for spending.
-Here are a few tips for using a retirement calculator as a couple.

 Retirement is not the end of the road for managing money in retirement.
 You can not simply create a retirement plan, retire and live happily ever after.

 You need to keep assessing your situation and adjusting your plans as you move through life.
 Maybe your priorities change or your investments perform differently or perhaps you decide to go back to work.
 These events will profoundly impact your overall financial well being.